softsuiteng/wjbmr/content/articles/impact-of-covid-19-pandemic-on-anaesthesia-trainees-and-their-training-in-a-teaching-hospital-in-nigeria/index.md

 ---
-title: "Impact of Covid 19 Pandemic on Anaesthesia Trainees and Their Training in a Teaching Hospital in Nigeria"
+title: "Impact of Covid-19 Pandemic on Anaesthesia Trainees and Their Training in a Teaching Hospital in Nigeria"
 date: 2021-04-15T10:00:00+01:00
 draft: false